stettberger/git-external/README.md

 The path where the external's clone resides is added to the `.gitignore` file in order to keep it out of your way while you get your work done.

+With the `only` attribute you prevent git-external to clone the repository by default.
+For these externals, the explicit `clone` command has to be used.

+    [external "repo"]
+    	path = local-path
+    	url = git@github.com:remote/repo.git
+    	branch = master
+    	only = update
+    	vcs = git

 ## Overrides

 You can overide the settings for externals by putting an external